The Crosslink 2 Construction

 Background

-For an overview of communication models used to analyse distributed protocols, see this blog post by Ittai Abraham.
+For an overview of communication models used to analyze distributed protocols, see this blog post by Ittai Abraham.

 The original context for the definition of the partially synchronous model in [DLS1988] was for “one‑shot” Byzantine Agreement — called “the consensus problem” in that paper.
 The following argument is used to justify assuming that all messages from the Global Stabilization Time onward are delivered within the upper time bound :